showSidebars ==

 "Physical and Human Capital Accumulation in a Spatial Economy", with Lin Ma and Yang Tang (Job Market Paper)

-We study how spatial factor accumulation responds to economic shocks and its implication for quantifying aggregate and distributional impacts.
-To examine its response and implications, we develop a dynamic spatial model that incorporates capital accumulation and skill acquisition.
+We study how production factor accumulations in space respond to economic shocks and how those responses modify the aggregate and distributional impacts of shocks.
+To examine their responses and implications, we develop a dynamic spatial model that incorporates capital accumulation and skill acquisition.
 Focusing on China’s trade liberalization and infrastructure expansion in the early 2000s, we show that allowing for capital accumulation amplifies welfare gains and intensifies inequality across skill types, while skill acquisition attenuates impacts on skill premiums by balancing skill supply in response to shocks.
-Our findings highlight the critical role of capital-skill interactions in shaping aggregate and spatial impacts, suggesting that both capital and skill adjustments are essential to understanding the full impacts of economic shocks on welfare and inequality.
+Our findings also highlight the critical role of capital-skill interactions in shaping aggregate and spatial impacts, suggesting that both capital and skill adjustments are essential to understanding the full impacts of economic shocks on welfare and inequality.

 RESEARCH PAPERS